ansible-community/ansible-vault/README.md

 ### OS Distribution Variables

-The Vault binary works on most Linux platforms and is not distribution specific.
-Some distributions require installation of specific OS packages with different nomenclature, so this role has support for major Linux distributions.
+The `consul` binary works on most Linux platforms and is not distribution specific.
+However, some distributions require installation of specific OS packages with different naming, so this role was built with support for popular Linux distributions and defines these variables to deal with the differences acros distros:

 | Name           | Default Value | Description                        |
 | -------------- | ------------- | -----------------------------------|